Route 179 (Pennsylvania–New Jersey): Pennsylvania

 PA 179 begins at an intersection with US 202 in Solebury Township, Bucks County, Pennsylvania, heading east on two-lane undivided West Bridge Street through commercial areas.
 The road crosses into the borough of New Hope and passes near a shopping center and more businesses.
-Farther east, the route gains a center left-turn lane and enters more residential surroundings as it passes New Hope-Solebury High School.
+Farther east, the route gains a center left-turn lane and enters more residential surroundings as it passes south of New Hope-Solebury High School.
 From this point, PA 179 loses the center left-turn lane and passes more homes.
 Upon crossing the New Hope Railroad at-grade south of New Hope station and crossing over the Delaware Canal, the route heads into the downtown of New Hope and intersects PA 32.
 PA 179 continues east as East Bridge Street to the New Hope-Lambertville Bridge over the Delaware River.

 New Jersey

 At the middle of the New Hope-Lambertville Bridge, the road enters the city of Lambertville in Hunterdon County, New Jersey and becomes Route 179.
-It heads east through Lambertville on Bridge Street through the downtown area.
-At the intersection with Main Street, Route 29 joins Route 179 for a block, forming a wrong-way concurrency At the end of the concurrency, Route 29 turns south onto Route 165 and Route 179 turns north.
+It heads east through Lambertville on Bridge Street, crossing the Delaware and Raritan Canal and passing through the downtown area.
+At the intersection with Main Street, Route 29 joins Route 179 for a block, forming a wrong-way concurrency.
+At the end of the concurrency, Route 29 turns south onto Route 165 and Route 179 turns north.
 From here the road continues northeast as the four-lane, undivided Thomas Paine Highway, entering West Amwell Township, where the road heads into farmland and narrows to two lanes.
 In East Amwell Township, the route intersects CR 603, CR 601, and CR 605 (Queen Road), which heads to an interchange with the US 202 freeway.

 The road eventually forms the border between West Amwell and East Amwell Township.
 Route 179 intersects the US 202 freeway at a partial cloverleaf interchange, where the route is entirely in East Amwell Township.
 Past this interchange, the route runs along the West Amwell/East Amwell township line until it entirely enters East Amwell Township again and heads into the residential community of Ringoes.
 In Ringoes, Route 179 intersects the old Route 31 (now CR 579), forming a brief concurrency that lasts with that route until CR 579 heads north on John Ringo Road.
 Route 179 continues northeast through residential areas on Old York Road to its terminus at the combined US 202/Route 31, where Old York Road continues to the northeast as CR 514.